mider111/WebScraper-Project/README.md

 Usage instructions: This program can be started from the console or terminal using python3 webscraper.py

 Notes: If you get an error uncomment the 2 lines of code under the imports.
+Those will download the necessary .txt files.